Physical measures for the geodesic flow tangent to a transversally conformal foliation: Some partially hyperbolic foliated geodesic flows

 Note that holonomy has the following topological interpretation.
 If $c$ is a closed path on $\Sigma$ and $\gamma\in\pi_1(\Sigma)$ denotes its homotopy class, then there is, for every $x$ belonging to the fiber of $p=c(0)$ a unique lift of $c$ starting at $x$.
 Then the ending point of this lift depends only on $\gamma$ and is equal to $\hol(\gamma)^{-1}(x)$.

-\paragraph{Closed hyperbolic surfaces.} The upper half plane is naturally endowed with its \emph{Poincar{\'e} metric} $ds^2=(dx^2+dy^2)/y^2$.
-This metric is \emph{hyperbolic}, i.e. of curvature constant equal to $-1$.
-The action on $\R\PP^1$ of $\PSL_2(\R)$ extends to an action on $\Hyp$.
-This group then identifies with the group of direct isometries of $\Hyp$.

-By uniformization, a smooth hyperbolic metric $m$ on $\Sigma$ gives rise to a \emph{Fuchsian representation}, i.e. a faithful and discrete representation $\rho:\pi_1(\Sigma)\to \PSL_2(\R)$ which is well defined up to conjugacy by an element of $\PSL_2(\R)$.
-Say two metrics represent the same point in the \emph{Teichm\"uller space} if one is the image of the other by a diffeomorphism isotopic to the identity.
-It is equivalent to having their Fuchsian representations conjugated in $\PSL_2(\R)$.

-\paragraph{Admissible metrics on the suspended manifold.} When $\hol:\pi_1(\Sigma)\to \PSL_2(\R)$ is given it is possible to lift via $\Pi$ the Riemannian metric $m$ to the leaves so that in restriction to each leaf $\Pi$ is a Riemannian cover.
-Using a partition of the unity it is possible to combine this metric with a smooth family of Riemannian metrics of the fibers.

-This gives a smooth Riemannian metric on $M$ whose restriction in each leaf is locally isometric to $m$, in restriction to each fiber is conformally equivalent to the usual angle metric (because the codimension of $\F$ equals $1$), and which makes fibers and leaves orthogonal.
-Such a metric will be called an \emph{admissible metric} associated to $m$.
+We will endow $M$ with an \emph{admissible metric}, i.e. a smooth Riemannian metric on $M$ whose restriction in each leaf is locally isometric to $m$.
+Such a metric is conformally equivalent to the usual angle metric in the fibers because the codimension of $\F$ equals $1$.

-\paragraph{Foliated geodesic flow as a cocycle.} The differential of $\Pi$ induces an $\R\PP^1$-bundle $\Pi_{\ast}:\hM\to T^1\Sigma$ which is transverse to the foliation $\hcF$.
+\paragraph{Foliated geodesic flow as a cocycle --} The differential of $\Pi$ induces an $\R\PP^1$-bundle $\Pi_{\ast}:\hM\to T^1\Sigma$ which is transverse to the foliation $\hcF$.
 For $w\in T^1\Sigma$ we set $F_{\ast,w}=\Pi_{\ast}^{-1}(w)$.

 Since $\Pi$ is a local isometry when restricted to the leaves, it sends geodesics of the leaves on geodesics of the base.
 As a consequence the foliated geodesic flow $G_t:\hM\to\hM$ projects down via $\Pi_{\ast}$ to the geodesic flow of $T^1\Sigma$ which we denote by $g_t:T^1\Sigma\to T^1\Sigma$.
 In particular \emph{it preserves the fibers} of $\Pi_{\ast}$ and for every $w\in T^1\Sigma$ and $t\in\R$ the map